 This topic reviews the clinical assessment, treatment, and prevention of acute diarrhea, including watery diarrhea and dysentery, in adults in resource-limited countries.

 The clinical assessment and management of children with acute diarrhea in resource-limited countries and of individuals with diarrhea in resource-rich settings are discussed elsewhere.
-(See "Approach to the child with acute diarrhea in resource-limited countries" and "Epidemiology and causes of acute diarrhea in resource-rich countries" and "Approach to the adult with acute diarrhea in resource-rich settings" and "Approach to the adult with chronic diarrhea in resource-rich settings" and "Evaluation of diarrhea in children" and "Overview of the causes of chronic diarrhea in children in resource-rich countries".)
+(See "Approach to the child with acute diarrhea in resource-limited countries" and "Epidemiology and causes of acute diarrhea in resource-rich countries" and "Approach to the adult with acute diarrhea in resource-rich settings" and "Approach to the adult with chronic diarrhea in resource-rich settings" and "Approach to diarrhea in children in resource-rich countries" and "Overview of the causes of chronic diarrhea in children in resource-rich countries".)